Compiling to recurrent neurons: Experiments

 \subsubsection{Models}

 Each model is a neural network implemented in \t{PyTorch}, and trained to solve the iterative image transformation.
+The experiments test whether a compiler satisfying our specification yields positive effects on learning dynamics.
+Our models are controls for measuring this effect.
+To justify our experimental design, we first give intuition for our choice of models.
+Then we review the specific details of each model. \begin{itemize} \item \t{Model D} is produced using our semantics-preserving compiler (Fig. \ref{fig:compiling-programs}).
+If \t{Model D} succeeds on the task, it could be that our compiler correctness theorem is stronger than necessary to obtain positive effects on learning dynamics.
+Therefore, we test a model produced from a compiler satisfying a weaker property (\t{Model T}).

+\item \t{Model T} is produced using our compiler, but the coefficients of its compiled linear map are randomized.
+This breaks the term translation but \textit{preserves the type translation}.
+If \t{Model T} succeeds, it could be that even type preservation is stronger than necessary.
+Therefore, we test a model produced without any consideration of compiler correctness (\t{Model I}).

+\item \t{Model I} is a convolutional neural network baseline.
+Since \t{Model D} and \t{Model T} are composed of comparably simple subnetworks, we control for architectural complexity in \t{Model I} so that observed gains can be more confidently attributed to the compiler, which is wiring together simple neural components. \end{itemize}

 \t{Model D} is a neural network similar to Fig. \ref{fig:compiling-iteration}.
 The iterative structure is \textit{directly} programmed using our compiler.
-The program compiles to a $\nb{3}$-linear map, which implements the dynamics of linear recurrent neurons.
-Its inputs $(\xvec, \rd{\t{vblur}}, \rd{\vec{n}})$ are determined by neural networks. $\xvec$ is the base case of iteration, and is simply the original image. $\rd{\t{vblur}}$ is the linear map we iteratively apply, a linear convolution whose kernel weights are determined by a 3-layer convolutional neural network. $\rd{\vec{n}}$ controls how many times to iterate, up to 10 steps.\footnote{During training it is typical to assume a maximum number of steps the recurrent neural network takes through time.} It is also determined by a 3-layer convolutional neural network.
+After filling the hole $\nb{\_}$ with a differentiable map $\rd{\t{vblur}}:\rd{\R^{784}}\to\rd{\R^{784}}$, the program compiles according to our formal specification.
+We use a one-holed context so that the iterative transformation $\rd{\t{vblur}}$ may be learned. $\rd{\t{vblur}}$ is a linear convolution whose kernel weights are determined by a 3-layer convolutional neural network.
+Additionally, the inputs $(\xvec, \rd{\vec{n}})$ are determined by neural networks. $\xvec$ is the base case of iteration, and is simply the original image. $\rd{\vec{n}}$ controls how many times to iterate, up to 10 steps.\footnote{During training it is typical to assume a maximum number of steps the recurrent neural network takes through time.} It is also determined by a 3-layer convolutional neural network.

 \t{Model T} is similar to \t{Model D}.
 But it compiles a simpler program $\cm{\iter{x}{y}{y}{n}}(\rd{\xvec}, \rd{\vec{n}})$ and replaces its $\nb{2}$-linear map with a random matrix $\rd{W}$.\footnote{The exclusion of $\rd{\t{vblur}}$ is necessary, otherwise the dimensionality explodes.} Observe that the tensor product is used to form a linear map from a $\nb{2}$-linear map.
 It is \textit{type-preserving} because it keeps the type translation from our compiler.
 However, the random matrix $\rd{W}$ does not generally satisfy the compiler correctness theorem.